Six motorists arrested for impaired operation over the weekend - NTV

 Six motorists arrested for impaired operation over the weekend

-Six motorists – one outside Bonavista, one near Holyrood, one in Grand Falls-Windsor, and three in the Happy Valley-Goose Bay area – were arrested for impaired driving this past weekend by RCMP Newfoundland and Labrador.
+Six motorists – one outside Bonavista, one near Holyrood, one in Grand Falls-Windsor, and three in the Happy Valley-Goose Bay area – were arrested for impaired driving last weekend by RCMP Newfoundland and Labrador.

 All six drivers are set to appear in court at later dates to answer to charges of impaired operation or impaired refusal to comply with a demand.
 All six also received licence suspensions and their vehicles were seized and impounded.